grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 1. Add a new title and URL.
 1. Repeatedly click the vote button or refresh the page to generate a traffic spike.

 Once the query `sum(rate(tns_request_duration_seconds_count[1m])) by(method)` returns a value greater than `0.2`, Grafana will trigger our alert.
-Browse to your email inbox, and find the alert notification.
+Browse to the Request Bin we created earlier and find the sent Grafana alert notification with details and metadata.

-## Receive your first alert notification

-Once the alert rule condition is met, you should receive an alert notification to your email.

-The alert comes with additional information besides the annotation summary we wrote, such as links to perform actions like [silencing](https://grafana.com/docs/grafana/latest/alerting/manage-notifications/create-silence/) your alert or visiting the panel to which the alert is linked.
+## Summary

+In this tutorial, you have learned how to set up an alert, send alert notifications to a public webhook, and generate some sample data to observe your alert in action.
+By following these steps, you've gained a foundational understanding of how to leverage Grafana's alerting capabilities to monitor and respond to events of interest in your data.
+Happy monitoring!

 # Learn more